webrating/wpcampus-resources/_resources/accessibility.md

 	</li>
  	<li><a href="https://siteimprove.com/">Siteimprove</a>
 		<ul>
-		 	<li><a href="https://chrome.google.com/webstore/detail/siteimprove-accessibility/efcfolpjihicnikpmhnmphjhhpiclljc">Google Chrome extension</a> that adds a button at the top of the browser that, when clicked, will scan/audit your web page.</li>
+		 	<li>Offers a <a href="https://chrome.google.com/webstore/detail/siteimprove-accessibility/efcfolpjihicnikpmhnmphjhhpiclljc">Google Chrome extension</a>.
+Adds a button to the top of the browser that, when clicked, will scan/audit your web page.</li>
 		 	<li>They offer premium services.</li>
 		</ul>
 	</li>
  	<li><a href="http://khan.github.io/tota11y/">Tota11y</a>
 		<ul>
-		 	<li>Has Javascript file you can place on site</li>
+			<li>Has Javascript file you can place on site.</li>
-		 	<li><a href="https://chrome.google.com/webstore/detail/tota11y-plugin-from-khan/oedofneiplgibimfkccchnimiadcmhpe">Google Chrome extension</a></li>
+			<li>Offers a <a href="https://chrome.google.com/webstore/detail/tota11y-plugin-from-khan/oedofneiplgibimfkccchnimiadcmhpe">Google Chrome extension</a>.</li>
 			<li>Both the file and the extension will add a button to the bottom of your page that, when clicked, will show you the results of a scan.</li>
 		</ul>
 	</li>
  	<li><a href="http://wave.webaim.org/">WAVE</a>
 		<ul>
-		 	<li><a href="https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh">Google Chrome extension</a></li>
+		 	<li>Offers a <a href="https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh">Google Chrome extension</a>.</li>
 		 	<li>Both the main tool and the extension will scan/audit your site and show you results.</li>
 		 	<li>They also have a premium API.</li>
 		</ul>